robertbernardbrown/Shorts/README.md

 * Add tests to ensure zipcode input
 * Add images and more visual esthetic
 * Add functionality with hitting "enter" key
+* Optimize code for mobile